rw-ciena/import_yocto_bm/README.md

 1. Python 3 must be installed.

-1. The Black Duck https://github.com/blackducksoftware/hub-rest-api-python package must be installed.
-Use the following command to install the hub-rest-api-python package:

-       pip install blackduck

 1. An API key for the Black Duck server must be configured in the `.restconfig.json` file in the script invocation folder.

 1. A supported Yocto environment (version 2.0 to 3.1) must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).